 Graduation requirements for University Academy Charter School are a minimum of 26 units of credit completed during grades nine (9) through twelve (12).
-One-half (1⁄2) credit in Personal Finance and one-half (1⁄2) credit in Health are additional requirements for graduation.
-Students in Upper School must also earn 35 Community Service hours by the end of their junior year and 100 Community Service hours by the end of their senior year.
+Students in Upper School must also earn 35 Community Service hours by the end of their junior year and an additional 65 community service hours by the end of their senior year for a total of 100 Community Service hours.